cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 data sampling in a study should take place.
 The CARP web service have methods for:

- * getting a list of invitation for a specific `accountId`, i.e. a user - default is the user who is authenticated to the CARP Service.
+ * getting invitations for a specific `accountId`, i.e. a user - default is the user who is authenticated to the CARP Service.
  * getting a deployment reference, which then can be used to query status, register devices, and get the deployment specification.

 ````dart